niklasbuehler/momentum-investing/README.md

 The implemented methods are the fundamentals needed to apply momentum investing strategies.
 Two momentum investing strategies are already implemented as well: the simple _Absolute Momentum Strategy_ and the slightly more complex _Momentum Strategy_.

-Start the script using `python -i stocks.py`.
+Start the script in interactive mode using `python -i stocks.py`.

 This was developed using Python 3.8.5.